Lygaeus equestris: Description

 These bugs can reach about 11 to 12 mm in length.
 They have a characteristic red-black pattern, fully developed wings and long, powerful legs.
 The hemelytra have two transverse bands that reach the margin and a round white spot on the membrane.
 Scutellum is without bristles but with tiny hairs.
 The black band close to the eye is wider than the same.

 This species is very difficult to differentiate from Lygaeus simulans, that has a scutellum with long bristles, antennae with angulous tubercles and a larger red area on the head.

-The red-black pattern has a deterrent effect and serves to protect the insect (Mullerian mimicry or Batesian mimicry).
+The red-black pattern has a deterrent effect and serves to protect the insect (Müllerian mimicry or Batesian mimicry).
 By storing the toxic ingredients of their food plants, they are unpalatable to potential predators.